 Back here after a long, lovely Summer break – family time, housework, art – all mingled well together, mostly does!
 Spent some time, whizzing about with: watercolour, coloured pencil, a bit of gouache and acrylic paint – and drew and and painted on my iPad.
 In my gallery below, I’ve added some media information on the captions.

-Continued on with my experiments in mixed media: a work begun on paper, taken into an art app, worked on further, printed…adding more media on the print.
+I’ve continued on with my experiments in mixed media: a work begun on paper, taken into an art app, worked on further, printed…adding more media on the print.
 Or begun a work in an art app, and finished it with traditional media on the print…and so forth.
 I didn’t do as much straight forward traditional media art as I thought I would.
 Got side tracked, with using my new “beaut” – as an Aussie, seemed just the right word – printer.

-There’s more info, on my “Printing iPad Art” page, particularly in the section: “About prints I make at home”.
+There’s more info, on my “Printing iPad and Traditional Art” page, particularly in the section: “About prints I make at home”.
 The new printer takes thicker inkjet paper, and I really enjoyed trying out various beautiful papers: Bockingford inkjet watercolour 190gsm, Bamboo 170gsm, Canson Rag Photographique 210gsm, Hahnemuhle Fine Art paper, Epson matte heavy weight 167gsm, Epson Archival Matte 189gsm… *To enlarge them all, please tap on an image.

 Each type of paper (love paper!) makes a difference to the final look.
 I’m still getting to know what suits a particulary image – a lot to do with what contrasts, colours, and mood I want to emphasise.
-I also bought some A3 paper, for my out sourced laser prints – called, Colour Copy silk finish, 200gsm, made by Mondi.
-Lovely look and feel to it.

 Mixing up the media in the one image is a lot of fun; and fun I think, is an important element in all creative processes.
 Perhaps, I need to add a bit more of a smile to some of the faces I draw!